Helping Victims of Rear-End Crashes Seek Compensation and Justice

 The National Transportation Safety Board (NTSB) estimates that 1.7 million rear-end collisions occur in the United States every year, killing about 1,700 people and injuring roughly one-half million people.
 National Highway Traffic Safety Administration (NHTSA) research concluded that 87 percent of rear-end collisions occurred because the driver was not paying attention.
 These figures show how truly preventable this type of auto accident is and, contrary to the myth of a minor fender-bender, how devastatingly serious these accidents can be.

 Spivey Law Firm, Personal Injury Attorneys, P.A., represents the victims of rear-end collisions throughout Fort Myers and across the state of Florida.
-Our Fort Myers motor vehicle accident lawyer, Randall L. Spivey, fights to prove fault and to recover the maximum possible compensation for your injuries.
+Our Fort Myers rear-end accident lawyer, Randall L. Spivey, fights to prove fault and to recover the maximum possible compensation for your injuries.
 Call us today at (888) 477-4839 to discuss your case and recovery options.

 Proving Liability in a Rear-End Collision